 For instance, you could think of training a large ML model in seconds instead of hours.

 For the basic computations scenario the details of the resource usage are as follows:

 - For each of the providers whose resources a requestor wishes to utilize, (there is no set limit on the number) define the files containing the input data for the computations.

-For each of the docker containers created on the provider's hardware:
+- For each of the runtime containers created on the provider's hardware:

-transfer the input files to a volume available within the docker container.
+- transfer the input files to a volume available within the container.

 - execute the "run task" command (actual command string is defined in the requestor agent code)

-transfer the output files from the docker container's volume to the requestor.
+- transfer the output files from the container's volume to the requestor.